 Most people think they have to just deal with the white or beige walls that their apartment comes with.
 While it may be true that you shouldn’t use paint (if you want your security deposit back that is!), it doesn’t mean you have no say in what your walls look like.
 You can easily change a walls color or pattern by adhering fabric to the wall using liquid starch.
 Alternatively, you could also use temporary wallpaper.
 In the kitchen, you could use vinyl decals or contact paper to switch up the backsplash.

 There are many methods to decorate your rental on a budget.
-These are just some of our favorite methods to increase the style of your abode, which makes you feel more relaxed while you are spending time there.
-Let us know if you try any –tag us on Instagram at @effective.coverage.
+These are just some of our favorite methods to increase the style of your home, which makes you feel more relaxed while you are spending time there.
+Did you try out any of our tips?
+Let us know on our Facebook or Instagram.

 And once you’ve invested your time and effort into sprucing up your rental, you’ll want to make sure it’s protected.
 Effective coverage can provide you with a top-notch renters insurance policy.
 Contact us if you have any questions about designing your space, or what your policy covers.
 To learn more, just call (800)892-4308 or click to get covered - whether you need renters insurance quotes online or coverage anywhere else!